nikoliCSinisa/nikoliCSinisa/README.md

 ### Laravel Portfolio CMS
 A full-featured portfolio CMS with admin panel, project management, and dynamic content editing.

+Built as a complete solution for developers and freelancers to manage and showcase their work.

 - Admin dashboard
 - SEO-ready structure
 - Customizable sections (Hero, About, Projects, Skills, Contact)